ThoughtWorks-SEA/developer-training/docs/backend/express-responses.md

 ### Sending a JSON response

-In the previous routing example. we have also already used `res.json()` to send JSON to the client as a response and to close the connection.
+In the previous routing example, we have also already used `res.json()` to send JSON to the client as a response and to close the connection.

 It is different from `res.send()` because it respects the JSON application settings such as `json spaces` and `json replacer`.